sm4sh1k/win-scripts/machines/README.md

 * **get_info_hardware.vbs**.
 Script for generating text report about installed hardware and Microsoft products.

+* **GetComputerInfo.ps1**.
+Script for generating report about installed hardware and saving it in HTML file.
+Works in both legacy and modern versions of Windows.

 * **get_info_installed_soft.vbs**.
 Script for generating text report about installed software.

 * **reg_disable_java_updates.vbs**.
 Script for disabling Java Runtime Environment (JRE) automatic updates.